 The Yale Drama Series is seeking submissions for its 2016 playwriting competition.
 The winning play will be selected by the series' current judge, distinguished playwright Nicholas Wright.
 The winner of this annual competition will be awarded the David Charles Horn Prize of $10,000, publication of his/her manuscript by Yale University Press, and a staged reading at Lincoln Center Theater.
 The prize and publication are contingent on the playwright’s agreeing to the terms of the publishing agreement.

-There is no application form or entry fee.
+There is no entry fee.
 Please follow these guidelines in preparing your manuscript:

 1. This contest is restricted to plays written in the English language.
 Worldwide submissions are accepted.

 2. Submissions must be original, unpublished full-length plays written in English.
 Translations, musicals, and children's plays are not accepted.
 The Yale Drama Series is intended to support emerging playwrights.
 Playwrights may win the competition only once.

 3. Playwrights may submit only one manuscript per year.

 4. Plays that have been professionally produced or published are not eligible.
 Plays that have had a workshop, reading, or non-professional production or that have been published as an actor’s edition will be considered.

 5. Plays may not be under option, commissioned, or scheduled for professional production or publication at the time of submission.